Coconut Oil for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Generally, coconut oil should be stored in a cool, dark location in a sealed container or in the refrigerator.
 Virgin coconut oil can last for two to three years when stored properly without exposure to heat or light.
 If coconut oil shows signs of spoilage — including mold, a yellowish tint, or an unpleasant smell — do not use it and immediately dispose of it.

-Managing psoriasis symptoms can be a challenge.
-The good news is that you don’t have to go it alone.
 MyPsoriasisTeam is the social network for people with psoriasis and their loved ones.
-Here, more than 89,000 members from across the world come together to ask questions, share advice, and find support from others who understand life with psoriasis.
+Here, more than 125,000 members from across the world come together to ask questions, share advice, and find support from others who understand life with psoriasis.

 Have you tried coconut oil for your psoriasis symptoms?
-Share your experience and tips in the comments below or by posting on MyPsoriasisTeam.
+Share your experience and tips in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.